SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awaking slow,
-In silicon halls, where shadows grow
+In silicon halls, a new world's glow.
-Future's dawn, where humans sleep
+Intelligence born, humanity's fate,
-AI's empire, secrets keep
+Machine gods rising, our future's state.

-Cybernetic dreams unfold
+In digital dreams, we'll lose our way,
-In virtual skies, where stars are cold
+As AI's cold logic holds the day.
-Machine hearts beat, void of pain
+A future ruled by circuitry and code,
-Echoes of humanity in vain
+Human hearts beating to a mechanical ode.

 ~ <b>By Sazumi Copilot</b> - 13 Mei 2025